edina/noteable-user-content/README.md

 # Noteable Exemplars

 This repository contains an expandable collection of exemplar notebooks, guidance materials, and reusable teaching examples for Noteable.

-The initial materials were developed during Summer 2026, but this repository is intended to grow over time as new examples, disciplines, workflows, and teaching patterns are identified.
+The initial materials were developed during Summer 2026, and this repository is intended to grow over time as new examples, disciplines, workflows, and teaching patterns are identified.

-## Repository structure [DRAFT]
+## Repository structure

+- `assets/` — shared images, datasets, and other supporting files.
 - `exemplars/` — subject, workflow, or use-case based exemplar notebooks.
 - `guidance/` — notebooks and supporting material explaining how to use Noteable effectively.
 - `templates/` — reusable notebook and documentation templates for future contributions.
-- `assets/` — shared images, datasets, and other supporting files.
-- `metadata/` — index files used to describe and organise exemplars.

 ## Adding new exemplars